The Real Recipes

 A bowl of chopped red potatoes seasoned with garlic powder, oil and fresh thyme.

-Drizzle the sliced red potatoes with oil then sprinkle with fresh thyme, garlic powder, salt and pepper.
+2. Season potatoes.
+Drizzle the potatoes with oil then sprinkle with fresh thyme, garlic powder, salt and pepper.
 Toss well to combine.
 You can do this step up to 1 day ahead of time, just be sure to cover well with plastic wrap and store in the refrigerator.

 A basket of an air fryer filled with chopped seasoned red potatoes.

+3. Preheat and add potatoes to basket.
 Preheat the air fryer to 400F (if your air fryer requires preheating).
 Add the seasoned sliced red potatoes to the basket and cook for 10 minutes.
+Avoid overcrowding the basket and cook in batches if needed.
 At this point the potatoes should be tender when pierced with a fork, but they'll need longer to get crispy.

 An air fryer basket with crispy seasoned small red potatoes.